Division Links

 1. Summertime Ozone Chemistry and Sources

 The Wasatch Front often experiences exceedances of the national ambient air quality standard for ozone during the summer.
 Regulating locally-formed ozone to reach attainment is complicated by the fact that ozone has a mix of different sources and its formation can be limited by NOx, VOCs or both.
-To help establish control strategies, more measurements are needed to identify and characterize the sources of the most important VOCs to summertime ozone formation.
-Measurements of speciated VOCs, including biogenic and oxygenated VOCs, at high temporal frequency and spatial resolution are specifically needed.
+To help establish control strategies, more measurements and photochemical modeling is needed to identify and characterize summertime ozone formation.
+The following topics are directly relevant for UDAQ modeling and policy goals:

 2. Emissions Inventory Improvements

-Recent studies along the Wasatch Front and Uinta Basin highlighted discrepancies between inventory estimates and measurements of several key precursors to the formation of ozone and PM2.5.
+Recent studies along the Wasatch Front highlight discrepancies between inventory estimates and measurements of several key precursors to the formation of ozone and PM2.5.
 These include carbonyls, hydrocarbons, alcohols, halogens and ammonia, among others.
 Reconciling differences between inventory estimates and observations is needed for improved modeling of ozone and PM2.5.
 Improved representation of emission sources and their estimated activity, spatio-temporal distribution and chemical speciation is particularly needed.
-This entails a better characterization of:
+For the Wasatch Front, this entails a better characterization of:

 3. Meteorology-Chemistry Coupling